OliverMount/EEGpreprocessing/README.md

 # EEG preprocessing

-### Preprocessing of Electroencephalography (EEG) signals
+### Preprocessing of ElectroEncephaloGraphy (EEG) signals

+The preprocessing of EEG signals is adapted in my manuscript follows the brainX eeglab's principle.
+I have modified their code to suit to my experimental paradigm

 In order to preprocess the *.mff file for each participant, please follow the following folder structure

-1. raw folder contains folders for each participant
+1. Place all raw data in the `raw folder` with each participant raw data organized as folder with the raw folder.
+The `raw` folder is the one preprocessing scripts targets to sequentially preprocess individual participant.

 ```
 raw